The Best Years of Our Lives: Plot

-At the end of World War II, three veterans - (USAAF bombardier captain Fred Derry, U.S. Navy petty officer Homer Parrish, and U.S. Army sergeant Al Stephenson) - meet on a flight to their midwestern hometown of Boone City.

-Before the war, Fred was a drug store soda jerk who lived with his parents in the poorer part of town.
-Shortly before shipping out, Fred married Marie after a whirlwind romance; she has since been working in a nightclub, and enjoyed the extra income that Fred's military pay afforded her, without much thought to her husband.
-Al worked as an officer at the local bank and lived in an upscale apartment with his wife, Millie, and their children, Peggy and Rob.
-Homer was a star high school athlete living with his middle-class parents and younger sister.
-Homer had also been dating his next-door neighbor, Wilma, committed to marrying upon his return.
+Three returning World War II veterans meet on a flight to their midwestern hometown of Boone City.
+USAAF bombardier captain Fred Derry had been a drug store soda jerk who lived with his parents on the wrong side of the tracks.
+Before shipping out, Fred married a gold-digger named Marie after a whirlwind romance.
+Marie has since been working in a nightclub to fill her time (and her nightlife) in spite of Fred's generous combat pay as an Air Force officer.
+U.S. Army sergeant Al Stephenson is an executive at a bank whose wife Milly, and their teenage children, Peggy and Rob, live in a luxury apartment.
+U.S. Navy petty officer Homer Parrish was a star high school athlete living with his middle-class parents and younger sister and dating his next-door neighbor Wilma, whom he intended to marry upon his return from the war.

 Each man faces challenges integrating back into civilian life.
-Homer lost both hands in the war and though he has become quite functional in the use of his mechanical hooks, he cannot believe that Wilma will still want to marry him.
-Al, tired and jaded from the war, returns to the bank and is given a promotion, but wrestles with alcohol.
-Though highly decorated, Fred suffers from PTSD flashbacks by night, is unable to find a better job than soda jerk and returns to the same drug store.
+Homer lost both hands in the war and though he has become functional in the use of his mechanical hooks, he cannot believe that Wilma will still want to marry him.
+Al, tired and jaded, returns to the bank and is given a promotion, but wrestles with alcohol.
+Fred suffers from PTSD flashbacks by night.

-Fred and Peggy develop an attraction for each other, which ultimately puts the married Fred at odds with Al. Although proficient in managing the challenges of his disability, Homer is frustrated by his loss of independence and adjusting to his relationship with Wilma, who loyally remains by his side.
-Al continues to struggle with re-entry into normal life.
-Widely respected by the bank's senior management for his past business acumen, Al approves an unsecured loan to a farmer and fellow veteran.
-His behavior is made worse by his excessive drinking.